 The tool is also not an excuse for bad behaviour.
 It is not for a P to state “I am late for meetings, because I am a P” it is for a P to realise the potential to be late for meetings and create discipline around getting there on time.

-I have a new found respect for the MBTI and am very much enjoying dragging it out, dusting it off and using it once again to start the journey of self-awareness.
+I have great respect for the MBTI and am very much enjoying dragging it out and using it often to start a journey of self-awareness.